allenjosh1983/Messenger/README.md

 Getting Started
-To set up and run Barkeep locally:
-# Install dependencies- This installs required packages (fastapi, uvicorn)
+# Install dependencies
 pip install -r requirements.txt

-# Launch server- this starts the app in live-reload mode
+# Launch server
 uvicorn app.main:app --reload

 # Access the app
-Once running, open a browser and visit: http://127.0.0.1:8000
+http://127.0.0.1:8000
 This is the default URL for FastAPI apps running on localhost with port 8000.